High Strung (1991 film): Plot

-Furrows' only friend appears to be a man named Al, who comes by in the afternoon for a visit.
-They eat cereal and Al tries to dissuade Thane of his cynicism.
-While Thane attacks the optimism of people like Al, he seems comforted by Al's sympathy over the visit of Melanie, the boss' wife.
-Later that night, Furrows loses an arm wrestling match to the noisy neighbour upstairs, thereby giving him the right to play metal as loud as he wants whenever he wants.
-After a day of "messing around", Furrows receives a knock at the door at the dreaded "eight o'clock" and is greeted by a limo driver.
-When he steps into the limo, the driver (Jim Carrey) turns around and reveals himself to be Death.
+Furrows's only friend appears to be a man named Al, who visits in the afternoon.
+They eat cereal, and Al attempts to dissuade Thane from his cynicism.
+While Thane attacks the optimism of people like Al, he seems comforted by Al's sympathy over the visit of Melanie, the boss's wife.
+Later that night, Furrows loses an arm-wrestling match to his noisy upstairs neighbor, granting the neighbor the right to play metal music as loud as he wants, whenever he wants.
+Thane responds by cutting the neighbor's power to maintain peace.
+After a day of "messing around," Furrows receives a knock at the door at the dreaded "eight o'clock" and is greeted by a limo driver.
+When he enters the limo, the driver (Jim Carrey) reveals himself to be Death.

-Death tells Furrows that he has met his quota of saying "I wish I were dead" and must die, and Furrows complains about the stupidity of the rule until Death, unable to scare Furrows into line, puts him back into his body.
-Furrows awakes with frightened Al standing over him, trying to wake him.
-The story ends with the two going out to a restaurant, though Furrows' insistence that they serve him cereal, showing he's willing to try some new things but not all.
+Death tells Furrows that he has met his quota of saying "I wish I were dead" and must die.
+Furrows complains about the absurdity of the rule until Death, unable to scare Furrows into compliance, returns him to his body.
+Furrows awakens with a frightened Al standing over him, trying to rouse him.
+The story concludes with the two going out to a restaurant, although Furrows insists on being served cereal, demonstrating a willingness to try some new things, but not all.

-After the credits, a short epilogue involves Death stopping the limo in a dark space and looking at the heavens.
-He claims that he just couldn't stand Thane and had to return him to life.
-He adds that he isn't ever coming back for Thane, implying that Thane may have just accidentally become immortal.
+After the credits, a short epilogue depicts Death stopping the limo in a dark space and looking at the heavens.
+He claims that he simply couldn't tolerate Thane and had to return him to life.
+He adds that he is never coming back for Thane, implying that Thane may have accidentally become immortal.